ShiaHp/extension_download_image_pixiv/README.md

 * To run this project:

+- Install nodejs version below v18
 - Please "npm install"
-- Then "npm start" to build
+- Then "npm start" to build file "dist"
+- "Load unpacked" in manage Chrome extension with file dist